-502.1.5.2 Standard Procedure for Determination of Door U-Values: Halflite and full-lite doors, including fire doors, shall be assigned default U-values from Table 10-6D.
-All other doors, including fire doors, shall be assigned default U-values from Table 10-6C.
+502.1.5.2 Standard Procedure for Determination of Door U-Factors: Half-lite and full-lite doors, including fire doors, shall be assigned default U-factors from Table 10-6D.
+All other doors, including fire doors, shall be assigned default U-factors from Table 10-6C.

-U-values determined, certified and labeled in accordance with the National Fenestration Rating Council (NFRC) Product Certification Program (PCP), as authorized by an independent certification and inspection agency licensed by the NFRC.
+EXCEPTIONS: 1.
+U-factors determined, certified and labeled in accordance with the National Fenestration Rating Council (NFRC) Product Certification Program (PCP), as authorized by an independent certification and inspection agency licensed by the NFRC.

-- 2. The default values for the opaque portions of doors shall be those listed in Table 10-6C, provided that the U-value listed for a door with a thermal break shall only be allowed if both the door and the frame have a thermal break. - 3.
-One unlabeled or untested exterior swinging door with the maximum area of 24 square feet may be installed for ornamental, security or architectural purposes.
-Products using this exception shall not be included in either the U-value or glazing area calculation requirements.
+2. The default values for the opaque portions of doors shall be those listed in Table 10-6C, provided that the U-factor listed for a door with a thermal break shall only be allowed if both the door and the frame have a thermal break.

+3. One unlabeled or untested exterior swinging door with the maximum area of 24 square feet may be installed for ornamental, security or architectural purposes.
+Products using this exception shall not be included in either the U-factor or glazing area calculation requirements.